How companies trick you into overpaying

 I have to do some self-reflection about my weaknesses to avoid using shopping to overcompensate for something I’m insecure about.

 I think one reason that people can struggle psychologically to budget and save money is that shopping fills a hole to compensate for your lack of personality.
-So if you tell someone to stop shopping, it’s really painful—like telling you to sacrifice a part of your identity and give up this personality that you’ve purchased.
+So if you tell someone to stop shopping, it’s extruciatingly painful—like telling you to sacrifice a part of your identity and give up this personality that you’ve purchased.

-Well, I’m here to tell you that instead of buying stuff to create your personality, there are so many practical alternatives to show off your personality without paying full retail price.
+Well, I’m here to tell you that instead of buying stuff to create your personality, there are so many practical alternatives to show off your personality without paying the full retail price.

 We’ll talk about some of those alternatives now: